kevinsullivan/physvm_develop/dev/ONBOARD.md

 ```
 If you're in our Docker development environment, cd to "/peirce/"

 Private Note to Kevin: Close folder in VM.
 Open again to /peirce/.
 Then do a git pull.
 Then you're ready to go.
 Private Note to Kevin: Each time you do this, be sure to stop and restart your docker container.

 This step may fail if git lacks access to any of the required submodules, (for example, phys, which is maintained in a separate Github repo).

-**The clone will not finish for ANY of the 4 subrepositories if you lack access to one.
-Click on each link and be sure you do not "404."
-If you do,
+**The clone will not finish for ANY of the subrepositories if you lack access to any one of them.
-contact Prof. Sullivan for access and be sure to accept any invitations he sends through git by email.**

 ## Set Up VSCode